MaahinVPanchal/odoo-expert/README.md

 > ⚠️ PLEASE NOTE: This project is in ALPHA stage
 > This is an early release that is still under heavy development.
 Breaking changes can and will happen at any time without prior notice.
 The API, database schema, and core functionality may change significantly between versions.
 While we welcome testing and feedback, this version is not recommended for production use.
+> This project is not sponsored or endrosed by Odoo S.A. or Odoo Inc. yet.
+I am developing this project as a personal project with the intention of helping the Odoo community on my own.

 A comprehensive documentation processing and chat system that converts Odoo's documentation to a searchable knowledge base with an AI-powered chat interface.
 This tool supports multiple Odoo versions (16.0, 17.0, 18.0) and provides semantic search capabilities powered by OpenAI embeddings.